yung-turabian/zephyr/README.md

 # Zephyr, A Links Development Tool

-Zephyr is a lightweight piece of software that live reloads a Links project.
-Inspired by a piece of software I believe is called Air.
-Zephyr aims to fill a similar role in the Links ecosystem.
+Zephyr is a lightweight piece of software that performs live reloads for a [Links](https://links-lang.org/) project.
+Inspired by Air for Go webservers.
+Zephyr aims to fill a similar role for the Links ecosystem.

 ## Notes
  + Requires geckodriver for Firefox.